 - Suggestions include trending stories and keywords.

-There are so many tools like SEMrush currently on the market, but these are are the ones worth checking out if you have a spare couple of minutes.
+There are so many SEMrush alternatives currently on the market, but these are are the ones worth checking out if you have a spare couple of minutes.
 If you have any suggestions or know of any other tools like SEMrush, please do comment and I’ll get them added to the list.
 If you’re relatively new round here and looking to learn more about SEMrush, feel free to check out my personal SEMrush review.
 I’ll leave you to get back to your SEO grind now.